Swordsmanship: Japanese

 The sword has long held a significance in Japanese culture from the reverence and care that the samurai placed in their weapons.
 The earliest swords in Japan were straight, based on early Chinese jian.
 Curved blades became more common at the end of the 8th century, with the importation of the curved forging techniques of that time.
 The shape was more efficient when fighting from horseback.
 Japanese swordsmanship is primarily two-handed wherein the front hand pushes down and the back hand pulls up while delivering a basic vertical cut.
 The samurai often carried two swords, the longer katana and the shorter wakizashi, and these were normally wielded individually, though use of both as a pair did occur.

-While earlier tachi were primarily intended to be used from horseback and were thus worn with the edge facing down, the later katana was worn with the edge facing upwards; this simple alteration allowed the wielder to transition immediately from a draw directly into an attack without needing to first re-orient their weapon or body, proving to be a more efficient and practical optimization tailored toward melee combat scenarios (which were becoming more common than mounted combat at that time).
-Entire systems have been based on this technique and are known as iaido, iaijutsu, battodo, or battojutsu.
-Because of the danger in training with real swords, practitioners since the 18th century have trained with wooden swords (bokken or bokutō) or bamboo swords (shinai) while wearing body armour.
-After the carrying of swords in public became illegal, this resulted in the modern sport of kendo.
-Some ancient schools still exist along with some more modern schools.
-Many schools also focus almost exclusively on swordsmanship which grew from the noble families' patronage of certain teachers.
+While earlier tachi were primarily intended to be used from horseback and were thus worn with the edge facing down, the later katana was worn with the edge facing upwards; this simple alteration allowed the wielder to transition immediately from a draw directly into an attack without needing to first re-orient their weapon or body, proving to be a more efficient and practical optimization tailored toward melee combat scenarios (which were becoming more common than mounted combat at that time).During the feudal period, especially in the Edo era, the techniques of the Japanese sword were taught in dōjō as Kenjutsu and Iaijutsu.

+After World War II, these traditions came to be introduced internationally as “Japanese swordsmanship,” and today they are represented by various disciplines such as Kendo, Kenjutsu, Shinkendo, and Iaido, each with distinct methods of instruction and practice.

+Kendo has developed into a competitive sport, using bamboo swords (shinai) and protective armor, where points are scored through striking techniques, and thus differs significantly from the practical use of a real sword.

+Kenjutsu, on the other hand, survives primarily as classical traditions (koryū), emphasizing pre-arranged forms (kata) practiced in paired settings, although in modern times some newly founded schools also identify themselves as kenjutsu.

+In contrast, Shinkendo　is a comprehensive martial art that integrates the elements of kenjutsu, iaijutsu, and test cutting (tameshigiri) into a unified system.
+It emphasizes the use of a real blade and seeks to preserve the practical principles of cutting, including proper edge alignment, distancing, and body mechanics, rather than isolating techniques into separate disciplines.

+Iaido, derived from iaijutsu, focuses in its modern form on the solo practice of drawing, cutting, and resheathing the sword, often beginning from a seated position, with an emphasis on precision, control, and form.